WV Wrongful Death Lawyer Answers Top 6 FAQs About Wrongful Death Claims

 See W. Va.
 Code §55-7-6(c)(1).

 The personal representative of the Estate has two (2) years from the date of death to initiate a wrongful death action in West Virginia.
-If a suit is not brought within that time frame, any claims related to the death of the individual cannot be brought in the future.
+If a suit is not brought in court within that time frame, any wrongful death claims related to the death of the individual cannot be brought in the future.
 W. Va.
 Code §55-7-6(d).

-Competent wrongful death attorneys know the ins and outs of asserting claims related to wrongful death actions.
+Competent wrongful death attorneys know the ins and outs of asserting claims related to wrongful death actions and pursuing all avenues of recovery.
 They can help you to assess your options and to assert your rights as the personal representative of the Estate (or as a beneficiary to the Estate) and navigate the legal process of obtaining compensation for the loss of your loved one.

 The experienced West Virginia wrongful death attorneys at Adams Legal Group are here to help you following the loss of your loved one.
 We are happy to offer free initial consultations and no-fee-up-front representation.
 Please contact our office at (304) 381-2166 to discuss your case.